joostkremers/ebib/docs/index.md

   BibTeX / BibLaTeX, or directly as database entries.
 - Keywords can be stored in a file to aid in maintaining uniformity in keywords within and across `.bib` files.
+- No lock-in.
+Use any other tool Emacs provides on your `.bib` files and simply reload the file in Ebib afterwards.

 ## Screenshots